inventables/x-carve-instructions/1000mm/step2d/4attachsideplate/index.md

   </tr>
 </table>

-Before attaching the other gantry side plate, insert two pre-assembly insertion nuts into the top rail of the main rail so that the belting can be attached later
+Before attaching the other gantry side plate, insert two pre-assembly insertion nuts into the top rail of the main rail so that the belting can be attached later.

 <img src="jpfsIMG_4341.jpg">